remix-run/remix/docs/api/remix.md

   - After the action completes, the loaders on the page are reloaded to capture any mutations that may have happened, automatically keeping your UI in sync with your server state
 - When multiple fetchers are inflight at once, it will
   - commit the freshest available data as they each land
-  - ensure no stale loads overrite fresher data, no matter which order the responses return
+  - ensure no stale loads override fresher data, no matter which order the responses return
 - Handles uncaught errors by rendering the nearest `ErrorBoundary` (just like a normal navigation from `<Link>` or `<Form>`)
 - Will redirect the app if your action/loader being called returns a redirect (just like a normal navigation from `<Link>` or `<Form>`)